martinaguero/mozo/README.md

     - [Example 2](https://github.com/martinaguero/mozo/blob/master/README.md#example-2)

 ## Introduction
 This prototype is based on a thin client and a cloud service (middleware) for solving and locating the dependencies of Java modules.
-The service analyzes modules descriptors and dynamically locates all the dependencies (other modules) required to compile.
+The service analyzes module descriptors and dynamically locates all the dependencies (other modules) required to compile.

 ![Fig1](https://github.com/martinaguero/mozo/blob/master/org.trimatek.mozo.ui/icons/fig1.png)<br />
 <sub>Fig. 1 – Basic architecture.</sub>

 With this technology, the development environment (client) is decoupled from the repositories.
 The middleware search for the modules, not the client.
-It also resolves transitives dependencies.
+It also resolves transitive dependencies.

 ## Technology
-Since Java 9 (Java Module System), each module must have a mandatory descriptor (module-info file), so, this avoids the need of adding an external descriptor, such as Maven, Ivy and Gradle requires.
-Analizing the "requires" attribute of the descriptor, is enough to know the dependencies of each module:
+Since Java 9 (Java Module System), each module must have a mandatory descriptor (module-info file), so this avoids the need of adding an external descriptor, such as Maven, Ivy and Gradle requirements.
+Analyzing the "requires" attribute of the descriptor is enough to know the dependencies of each module:

 ![Fig2](https://github.com/martinaguero/mozo/blob/master/org.trimatek.mozo.ui/icons/fig2.png)<br />
 <sub>Fig. 2 – Relation between modules in a module-info descriptor.</sub>